ds4se/chapters/menzies/inductiveManifesto.md

-+ Initially, a single inductive engineer did some  rapid prototyping for a few week,  to explore a range of hypotheses and  gain user interest (and get user feedback on the early results);
++ Initially, a single inductive engineer did some  rapid prototyping for a few week,  to explore a range of hypotheses and  gain business interest (and get  human feedback on the early results);
-+ Next, the inductive engineering team spent a few months conducted many experiments to find stable models (and to narrow in   on the most important user goals).
++ Next, the inductive engineering team spent a few months conducted many experiments to find stable models (and to narrow in   on the most important business goals).
 + In the final   stage, which took a year,  the inductive engineers integrate the  models into a deployment framework that was suitable for target user base